playwithlu/civ-6-guides/civilization/Academy of Knowledge (Civ4)/Final Frontier.md

 # Academy of Knowledge (Civ4)/Final Frontier

- is a building in "[Final%20Frontier](Final Frontier)", a mod in "".
 Strategy.
 The Academy of Knowledge provides a bonus in your system to both science output and culture.
 You must have the Knowledge value in your system to construct one.
 Civilopedia entry.